 The screen is quite bright and does not have broader black on screen bezels which we observed on Le 1S ECO.
-It is an HD display not a Full HD but the display panel quality is good and outdoor legitimacy is also decent.
-The display has maximum brightness of 450 nits which is plenty to see the display easily in broad day light.
-There is also a built in Blue Light Filter in the smartphone display.
+It is an HD display, not a Full HD but the display panel quality is good and outdoor legitimacy is also decent.
+The display has a maximum brightness of 450 nits which is plenty to see the display easily in broad daylight.
+There is also a built-in Blue Light Filter in the smartphone display.

 General Performance Browsing And Apps

 General Performance is smooth the 3 GB Ram and the Mediatek 64 Bit 6750 offers good performance.
 It is not the fastest processor or the smoothest general performance.

 But we can say the Android Nougat 7.0 optimization and the Asus Zenfone UI makes things smoother and better.
 If you open 3-4 tabs on Chrome you may feel bit of slow down but nothing abnormal.

 Other Apps like YouTube and Facebook work with ease on the smartphone no lag or issues observed.

 UI, Software, and OS